Getting Started with Blazor Sparkline in Blazor Web App

 </SfSparkline>

 Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Sparkline component in your default web browser.
+This will render the Syncfusion® Blazor Sparkline component in the default web browser.

 Blazor Sparkline Chart